Inflect logo

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers: Washington offers a significant sales and use tax exemption on data center equipment and construction.
-This state-level incentive program helps lower the substantial upfront capital investment required to build or expand a data center.
+Tax Advantage For Data Centers: Washington offers a significant sales and use tax exemption on the purchase and installation of data center equipment for qualifying facilities.
+This incentive directly reduces the high upfront capital costs associated with building out or refreshing server hardware, making investment more attractive.

 Natural Disaster Risk

-Bellingham has a High natural disaster risk profile, with a Federal Emergency Management Agency (FEMA) National Risk Index score of 93.22, as of September 2025.
-The area's risk is influenced by its location in a seismically and volcanically active region.
+Bellingham has a High natural disaster risk profile, with a FEMA National Risk Index score of 93.22, as of September 2025.
+The risk profile is driven by its location in a seismically active region with varied geography.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business